vsrinivas/fuchsia/qemu_persistent_disk.md

 ## Create the filesystems

-And now create the minfs and blobstore filesystems on the new partitions:
+And now create the minfs and blobfs filesystems on the new partitions:

 ```
 $ mkfs /dev/class/block/003 minfs
-$ mkfs /dev/class/block/004 blobstore
+$ mkfs /dev/class/block/004 blobfs
 ```

 You're done.
 Now reboot and pass `-d` to `frun` to run with peristent disks.